Admin glossary

 Machine identity

-A Deephaven machine's machine identity is the FQDN other Deephaven services use when they connect to that machine.
+A Deephaven machine's machine identity is the FQDN (hostname) that Deephaven clients or other Deephaven services use to connect to a specific Deephaven endpoint.

 Deephaven client